 It does affect it somewhat, but the speed of opening and saving files is largely based on the CPU and RAM, not the drive.
 In informal tests between a traditional hard drive and a super fast SSD, I found opening files a little bit faster, but saving Revit files to be pretty much the same in most scenarios.
 A fast drive will launch Revit noticeably faster though.
 File servers with heavy user traffic can benefit from faster drives.
 However, if you have time to go get a cup of coffee every time you “Save to Central”, it’s probably an issue unrelated to the drive performance.

 "Should I get a second hard drive to use as a dedicated page (swap) file?"

 No - this is crazy talk.

-Get a SSD 240 GB or larger.
+Get a SSD 240 GB or larger, and I would definitely encourage 480 GB or larger if you can swing it.
 Add another SSD or a traditional hard drive if you have additional storage needs.